Starstrider42/Custom-Asteroids/CUSTOMIZATION.md

 Starting from Custom Asteroids 1.3, an optional `detectable` block allows asteroids to appear only under certain conditions.
 If no block is provided, asteroids will always appear.
 The block consists of an optional field and a list of conditions:
 * `combine`: this field may be set to either And (all conditions must be met for asteroids to appear) or Or (any condition must be met).
 If omitted, defaults to And.
 * `conditions`: this block contains a list of conditions, one per line, prefixed by 'condition ='.
-Conditions must have the form '&lt;planet&gt;.&lt;test&gt;'. &lt;planet&gt; is the name of a celestial body, and &lt;test&gt; is one of
+Conditions must have the form '&lt;planet&gt;.&lt;test&gt;'. &lt;planet&gt; is the internal (English) name of a celestial body, and &lt;test&gt; is one of
     - reached: the condition is met if a vessel has ever entered the sphere of influence of &lt;planet&gt;.
     - hadorbit: the condition is met if a vessel has ever entered a stable orbit around &lt;planet&gt;.
     - hadlanded:  the condition is met if a vessel has ever landed on &lt;planet&gt;.